 Entrepreneur First selects highly talented individuals, pre-team and often pre-idea for a structured 6 month programme consistently resulting in a set of exceptional companies that combine the unique skills of their founders to disruptive effect.

 Not everyone makes it through the process, so those who do so are not only brilliantly smart, they’ve proven they can make rapid progress under conditions of high pressure and extreme uncertainty — a true work test for entrepreneurship.

 EF seeks to produce high velocity venture fundable outputs, and our ability to assess these fledgling teams is critical for our reputation and returns.
-We’ve seen 1000 individuals take part in the programme so far, and with offices now in London, Paris, Berlin, Singapore, Hong Kong and as of last week Banglaore, our volume and data set is growing exponentially.
+Our volume and data set for this is growing exponentially.

 Individuals are selected on the programme based on ability, teams are then invested in based on momentum and potential.
 Fundamentally we’re looking for two things: exceptional team performance and potentially huge business impact.
 In our conceptual 2×2 we have team performance vs idea variance (the potential for the idea impact to be far from the mean).